Tiny Homes on Wheels

 • Plot Plan.
 A map showing where your THOW will go on your land.
 See Plot Plan Minimum Requirements (PDS 090) for more information.

 • Certification.
 A letter from an approved agency saying your home meets safety standards.
 Approved agencies include, but are not limited to, Pacific West Associates, National Organization of Alternative Housing (NOAH), and the RV Industry Association.
+If you plan to build a THOW yourself, you’ll need to work with one of the approved companies.
 The statement of certification should include the following:

 • Name of Approved Agency